 I guess it's only appropriate.
 October is Breast Cancer Awareness Month.
 Well, technically, it wasn't quite October, I first discovered the lump on Tuesday, September 26 while sitting in the car waiting for Mike to finish a job.
 I was nearly finished reading Louise Penny's newest book, "Glass Houses."
-I stoped for a few minutes, leaned back in the car seat and rested my left hand on my right breast.
+I stoped for a few minutes, leaned back in the car seat and rested my right hand on my left breast.
 Oh.
 What was that?
 A lump.
 One I had never felt before.
 Let's try again - yes, it's still there.
 When Mike returned to the car, I didn't reveal my discovery - no need to worry him about something not yet known, but I was happy for a previously scheduled appointment with my PCP on Thursday.
 Another bullet point to add to the list to discuss with her.

 After discussing all the insignificant aches and pains I had been accumulating during, what my PCP would sarcastically describe as what was scheduled as a "well" check up, I told her about my discovery.
 My last mammogram had been two years ago (so I was due for another one) and she had performed a thorough breast palpation exam last year, so she expressed great concern with this new development.
 After my appointment, my PCP faxed orders for a diagnostic mammogram to be done ASAP.